It changed everything.

-I chose the theology school for many reasons; it was affordable, it promoted a “spirit filled” campus, and it had a great psychology program.
-Like most Christian schools, a “Code of Conduct” needed to be signed to prove that you agree to be a part of the community’s way of living.
+I chose the theology school for many reasons.
+It was affordable, it promoted a “spirit filled” campus, and it had a great psychology program.
+Like most private Christian universities, a “Code of Conduct” needed to be signed to prove that you agree to be a part of the community’s way of living.
 This specific community asked students to stay away from things like drinking and smoking.
 Also on their list was a rule that felt as if it was created specifically for me: I agree not to engage in homosexuality.
-I knew I was gay, but when I signed the paper I felt like I had to keep that a secret.
+I knew I was gay, so when I signed that contract, I felt like I was agreeing to keep that part of me silent.

 What I allowed people to see, they liked.
 I was honest, real and kind.
-I had my flaws, but didn’t consider having a boyfriend to be one of them.
-I felt convicted for essentially breaking my contract, but convinced myself that this secret was ok, because I needed to hide it in order to survive.
+I had my flaws, but didn’t consider my secret boyfriend to be one of them.
+I felt convicted for essentially breaking my contract, but convinced myself that this secret was ok because I needed to hide it in order to survive.

 The school prohibited students from ENGAGING in homosexuality.
-So, the braver of our community decided to attend as “out of the closet” gays and resist their sexual behavior well enough until it satisfied the general student body.
+So, the braver of our marginalized community decided to attend as “out of the closet” gays who resisted their sexual behavior well enough until it satisfied the general student population.
 Even then, I heard them talk negatively.
 Their whispers were like sirens to me.
 I didn’t want to be seen as a leper in their eyes.
-I didn’t want to be “that gay kid”.
-I just want to be the guy I already was to them; I wanted to remain “righteous”.
+I didn’t want to be “that gay kid.”
+I just want to be the guy I already was to them; I wanted to remain “righteous.”

-I find it important to mention that during those three years, I witnessed 6 out of 7 openly LBGT members leave the school before their sophomore year, which I found a bit disturbing.
+I find it important to mention that during those three years, I witnessed 6 out of 7 openly LBGT members leave the school before their sophomore year.
+This fact disturbs me.

 She was like fire to me.
 Her passion was infectious and her warmth reminded me of home.
 A future that looked like hers would have been considered success to me.
 She was a brilliant leader and I loved working for her.